jcalixte/rnrps/article/article.md

 > CouchDB was designed with sync in mind, and this is exactly what it excels at.
 Many of the rough edges of the API serve this larger purpose.
 For instance, managing your document revisions pays off in the future, when you eventually need to start dealing with conflicts.

-It is used like this : `localDB.sync(remoteDB)`.
-Actualy, this method is a shortcut for :
+We use it this way: `localDB.sync(remoteDB)`.
+Actually, this method is a shortcut for:

 ```TypeScript
 localDB.replicate.to(remoteDB);